-2.5 Equipment
+2.5 Furniture and Equipment

-Equipment is measured at cost less accumulated depreciation and any impairment losses.
+Furniture and Equipment is measured at cost less accumulated depreciation and any impairment losses.
 Cost includes expenditures that are directly attributable to the acquisition of the asset.

-Depreciation is charged on all plant and equipment so as to allocate the cost of assets, less the residual value, over their estimated useful lives using the straight-line method.
+Depreciation is charged on all furniture and equipment so as to allocate the cost of assets, less the residual value, over their estimated useful lives using the straight-line method.